giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 TOBECOMPLETED

-# Requirements
+# Example of Application Layer Traffic Optimization using Bottleneck Structures {#req_example}

-This section starts with an illustrative example of how an application can benefit from the BSG service defined in this document.
-From this example, we then provide a discussion on the requirements to integrate the BSG service into the ALTO standard.
+In this section we provide an example illustrating how bottleneck structures can be used to optimize application performance.
+This example will then be referenced in {{requirements}} to discuss and introduce the necessary requirements to integrate the BSG service into the ALTO standard.
+It is worth noticing that, as shown in

-## Example of Network-Aware Application using the Bottleneck Structure Graph {#req_example}
+{{use_cases}}, bottleneck structures have numerous applications.
+This section provides a complete example for just one of the use cases.
+In particular, the focus of the next example is on the joint routing and congestion control use case {{joint_use_case}}.

 {{b4}} provides a view of Google's B4 network as presented in [B4-SIGCOMM], providing connectivity to twelve data centers distributed across the world (two in Asia, six in America and four in Europe).

         +-----+   +-----+  +-----+  +-----+   +------+    +------+
         |     |   |     |  |     |  |     |   |      |    |      |